-Despite the number of knobs, the control layout was easy to understand and we were dialing in cool sounds within minutes: from a warbling viscous chorus to choppy Uni-vibe, from a funky auto-wah to a trippy phaser-tinged tremolo.
+Despite the number of knobs, the control layout was easy to understand and we were dialing in cool sounds within minutes: From bubbly Uni-vibe to a creeping slow envelope, from funky auto-wah to a trippy phaser-tinged tremolo...there are lots of sounds to be had.
 Turning on the second LFO added a fascinating level of complexity to the modulation, which only improved when we fed it an overdriven signal.
 That’s when all manner of spacey, psychedelic, mind-altering sounds came to light!
 Super fun!

 Freq. - Adjusts frequency of the Voltage Controlled Filter.

 Res - Adjust Resonance of VCF.
 Oscillation starts when knob is at 4 o’clock.

 Depth - Controls intensity of the LFO

 X - Sets the degree to which the expression pedal input influences the Frequency control of the VCF.

 CV-IN - Input for adding in other modulation or synth like modules.